OpenDataDE/codeofconduct/README.md

 codeofconduct
 =============

-####Code for America's Code of Conduct
+####Open Data Delaware's Code of Conduct

+This Code of Conduct is adapted from the <a href="https://github.com/codeforamerica/codeofconduct">Code for America Code of Conduct</a> and includes the Code for America Anti-Harassment Policy.
+Open Data Delaware adheres to these policies at all of our events.

-The Code for America community expects that Code for America network activities, events, and digital forums:
+The Open Data Delaware community expects that Open Data Delaware network activities, events, and digital forums:

 1. Are a safe and respectful environment for all participants.
 2. Are a place where people are free to fully express their identities.